ahl-gram/privacypolicy/README.md

 * Crash reporting tools
 Each third-party service used will be listed in the specific App's App Store listing.

+## Device Permissions
+My Apps may require the following device capabilities:

+- **Audio**: Audio capabilities are used to provide sound feedback.
+This is processed entirely on-device and no audio data is recorded or transmitted.

 ## Data Storage and Security

 Any data collected is stored securely using industry-standard encryption and security measures.
 Personal data, if collected, is never sold to third parties.